 Page

 Non-Financial Information:

 Entity Information 5

 Statement of Purpose 6

-Statement of Responsibility 7
+Statement of Responsibility 8

 Financial Information:

-Statement of Financial Position 8
+Statement of Financial Position 9

-Statement of Comprehensive Revenue and Expense 9
+Statement of Comprehensive Revenue and Expense 10

-Statement of Changes in Equity 10
+Statement of Changes in Equity 11

-Statement of Cash Flows 11
+Statement of Cash Flows 12

-Statement of Accounting Policies 12
+Statement of Accounting Policies 13

-Notes to the Financial Statements 15
+Notes to the Financial Statements 16

-Independent Auditors Report 19
+Independent Auditor's Report 20

+Entity Information For the year ended 30 June 2020

+Legal Name and Entity:

+Christchurch Earthquake Appeal Trust.
+The Trust was established by Deed dated 11 March 2011.

+It is a registered charity [Registration Number: CC46329].

+Administrative Entity:

+The Department of Internal Affairs provides secretariat, advisory and financial services to the Trustees.

+Economic Entity:

-Christchurch Earthquake Appeal Trust Entity Information For the year ended 30 June 2018 Legal Name and Entity: Christchurch Earthquake Appeal Trust.
-The Trust was established by deed 11 March 2011.
-It is a registered charity.
-Administrative Entity: The Department of Internal Affairs provides secretariat, advisory and financial services to the Trustees.
-Economic Entity: The reporting entity is the Christchurch Earthquake Appeal Trust, a registered charity under the Charities Act 2005.
+The reporting entity is the Christchurch Earthquake Appeal Trust, a registered charity under the Charities Act 2005.
 The Christchurch Earthquake Appeal Trust is domiciled and operates in New Zealand and is primarily involved in the provision of relief to the community of Christchurch and Canterbury region from the adverse effects of the earthquakes on 22 February 2011 and 4 September 2010.
 The Trust is a public benefit entity.
-Registration Number: CC46329